 The fare controls, stairs, escalators, elevators, electrical, security and communications rooms will be on the mezzanine level.
 The platform capacity will be enlarged from the existing 7'-6" width to 10' to 13' widths.
 Materials have been chosen to allow visibility, reinforce the feeling of openness and to allow a visual connection to the historical corridor.12

 The station will feature a wide array of green and sustainable elements, including: 100 percent LED lighting; reuse of a significant amount of existing structure and tracks; bicycle racks to encourage alternative transportation; recycling bins on the platforms to encourage paper recycling; Concrete Masonry Units (CMUs, or "cinderblocks") used in wall assemblies from regional sources; structural steel comprised of recycled material; metal fabrications used for cladding, wall infill panels, windbreaks, handrails and other items comprised of recycled content; rough carpentry required for blocking comprised of Certified wood; sealants and adhesives, exterior paint for the structural steel and interior paint for CTA offices with a low-VOC content to improve air quality; and HVAC systems used for the Customer Assistant and Concessions kiosks using CFC-free refrigerant.13

 In early January 2015, the city awarded Chicago construction company F.H.
 Paschen, S.N.
-Nielsen a $74.8 million contract to build the new Washington/Wabash station.
-Construction of the station is expected to begin in the spring of 2015 and the station is scheduled to open in 2016.14
+Nielsen a $74.8 million contract to build the new Washington/Wabash station.14